 Any time a term receives a footnote in one of my newsletters, I also put it here!
-Stay relevant, my friends.
+These are my personal definitions, so do with that what you will.

 A